Lake Chelan’s first sustainable

 There are 20 acres of grapes planted in three estate vineyards located on the north shore of the lake in Manson: Glacial Gravels, Gary’s and Poverty Hill.

 Unlocking the secrets of the vineyard is our team's motivation.
 We venture into the uncharted territory of this fairly new wine-growing region, where the grape varieties develop their own stories.
-We carefully pick small batches from these individual vineyards to see what our terroir unfolds in the wine.
+We carefully pick small batches from these individual vineyards to see how our terroir unfolds in the wine.

 Glacial Gravels Vineyard